 Can you go camping in Japan?
-The answer is a resounding ‘yes’, and most campsites can be found in pristine natural areas.
-Camping is usually a simple affair in Japan, and it often includes a campsite with only basic amenities such as running water, toilets, and electricity but no large amusement complexes, swimming pools, or animation teams for the kids that you usually find in the West.
-People go camping in Japan to enjoy things like fishing, swimming in the river, a riverside barbecue, and incredible starry nights, in short, to be one with nature and be offline.
-Let us introduce to you some of the most beautiful camping destinations in Japan!
+The answer is a resounding ‘yes’, and most campsites can be found in pristine and pleasant natural areas.
+Camping is usually a simple affair in Japan, and it often includes a campsite with only basic amenities such as running water, toilets, and electricity but no large amusement complexes or swimming pools that you might find in the West.
+People go camping in Japan to enjoy things like fishing, swimming in the river, a riverside barbecue, and incredible starry nights, in short, to be one with nature and get offline.
+Let us introduce to you some of the most beautiful destinations for camping in Japan!

 1. Kawaguchiko (Yamanashi)

 Not far from Tokyo, the mountainside lake town Kawaguchiko (河口湖) is especially famous for its proximity to the majestic Mt Fuji.
 So what would be better than camping with a view of the perfectly-shaped volcano?
 The area around Mt Fuji has many other attractions as well, such as caves, the famous Chureito Pagoda, traditional Japanese village Saiko-Iyashi-no-Sato Nenba, clear ponds in Oshino Hakkai, the charming Kubota museum, and amusement park Fuji-Q Highland.